Sex and Muscle Pain: A Surprisingly Natural Way to Feel Better

 • General body aches

-Think of sexual activity as a form of active recovery.
-Physical intimacy increases blood circulation and oxygen delivery while helping muscles relax naturally post-orgasm.
+Physical intimacy functions as a form of active recovery.
+It increases blood circulation and oxygen delivery throughout the body.

 Romantic young couple lying in bed in opposite directions while kissing, symbolizing emotional connection, physical intimacy, and the calming effects of closeness.